AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 .. note::

-  While this document and its screenshots focus on commercial Azure accounts, the following instructions also enable you to onboard Azure Government accounts to your Controller.

-  The main difference between commercial Azure and Azure Government that is relevant to using the Aviatrix Controller is that the clouds use regions differently.
-Commerial Azure offers multiple regions worldwide, while Azure Government offers four US regions: (US) USGov Virginia, (US) UsGov Arizona, (US) UsGov Iowa, and (US) UsGov.
+  These instructions apply generally to both Azure commercial and Azure Government clouds for onboarding Azure accounts to your Controller.
+Note that some screenshots may show regions that are only available for commercial Azure accounts.
+Commerial Azure offers multiple regions worldwide while Azure Government offers four US regions: (US) USGov Virginia, (US) UsGov Arizona, (US) UsGov Iowa, and (US) UsGov.
 For more information about Azure regions, click `here <https://azure.microsoft.com/en-us/global-infrastructure/geographies/#overview>`_.

 2. API and Permission Setup
 ========================================